 Lead capturing is the first step to lead management.
 It is the first time a lead enters your lead management software.
 These days, leads are often generated in high volumes and, as lead sources multiply (website, email newsletter, LinkedIn, PPC, forms, offline events, webinars, etc), it is wise to automate your lead capturing efforts instead of having them on an Excel sheet.

 By automating lead capture, you save time by having a built-in lead capturing feature in your lead management software.
-This will capture leads from the various sources mentioned above, it will also provide the sales team these leads to be treated later.
+This will capture leads from the various sources mentioned above, it will also provide the sales team with these leads to be treated later.
 This will not only save time for the sales rep and make them more efficient but also ensure that no lead is missed.

 Step 2 – Lead Tracking

 In this step, you try to understand from what source was the lead captured, which region, at what date and time and whether the lead was inbound or outbound.
 This information helps you analyse and optimise your future steps when trying to convert leads.
-To do this you have tracking tools like Segment for example, that help you not only understand where the lead came from but also helps analyse their activities and online behaviour before submitting their contact details.
+To do this you have tracking tools like Segment for example, that help you not only understand where the lead came from but also help analyse their activities and online behaviour before submitting their contact details.

 A good lead tracking software can help you track leads, but it is not of much use if it cannot be integrated with your lead management software.
 Therefore, it is very important that all the tools and technology that you use are integrated for data to flow correctly throughout your sales process and ensure that you have access to a good understanding of your leads.